top of page

 The Gifted Season 1

-Being created by Matt Nix, I was hoping for a tone & pacing more in line with Burn Notice but it's just more of the same from the Fox X-Men series.
+Being created by Matt Nix, I was hoping for a tone and pacing more in line with Burn Notice, but it's just more of the same from the Fox X-Men series.
 The Sentinels are just toy size now to fit a TV budget.
-Jamie Chung is great as Blink & should be the lead.
+Jamie Chung is great as Blink and should be the lead.

 Premiere: Oct 2, 2017